scherrydelisle/march-tcc/README.md

 pip install -r reqs.txt jupyterlab
 ```

+Now you can start the jupyter lab by: `jupyter lab`

 # Tutorial Notebooks

 This repository contains a series of Jupyter notebooks that demonstrate various AI techniques using Claude models from Anthropic.
 Below is a table highlighting what each notebook covers: